 Results

 Over the course of this study 1,110 functional camera days out of a possible total of 1,120 (28 days * 40 cameras) were collected.
 In this period a total of 6,110 images were collected of 12 different species.
-Eight species had enough data to fit the three occupancy models: coyote (Canis latrans), eastern chipmunk (Tamias striatus), eastern cottontail rabbit (Sylvilagus floridanus), eastern gray squirrel (Sciurus carolinensis), fox squirrel (Sciurus niger), raccoon (Procyon lotor), Virginia opossum (Didelphis virginiana, hereafter opossum), and white-tailed deer (Odocoileus virginianus).
+Eight species had enough data to fit the three models: coyote (Canis latrans), eastern chipmunk (Tamias striatus), eastern cottontail rabbit (Sylvilagus floridanus), eastern gray squirrel (Sciurus carolinensis), fox squirrel (Sciurus niger), raccoon (Procyon lotor), Virginia opossum (Didelphis virginiana, hereafter opossum), and white-tailed deer (Odocoileus virginianus).
 The remaining four species that had insufficient data were the American mink (Neovison vison), long-tailed weasel (Mustela frenata), southern flying squirrel (Glaucomys volans), and striped skunk (Mephitis mephitis).
 Eastern gray squirrel were photographed the most over the survey, totaling 1,917 pictures across all 20 of the sites.
 Of the species that could be analyzed, eastern cottontail rabbit were detected the least, totaling 72 pictures across 9 of the 20 sampled sites.

 Does lure increase the number of days a species is detected?